-High speed driving with your vehicle at or above maximum load is dangerous.
+High speed driving with your vehicle under maximum load is dangerous.
 The added strain on your tires could cause them to fail.
-You could have a serious accident.
+You could have a serious collision.
 Do not drive a vehicle loaded to the maximum capacity at continuous speeds above 75 mph (120 km/h).

-Radial-Ply Tires
+Radial Ply Tires

 Combining radial ply tires with other types of tires on your vehicle will cause your vehicle to handle poorly.
-The instability could cause an accident.
-Always use radial tires in sets of four.
+The instability could cause a collision.
+Always use radial ply tires in sets of four.
 Never combine them with other types of tires.

 Cuts and punctures in radial tires are repairable only in the tread area because of sidewall flexing.
-Consult your authorized dealer for radial tire repairs.
+Consult your authorized tire dealer for radial tire repairs.